tunderdomb/deepdep/README.md

         // .. all of them loaded and executed
       })

-this comes in handy when you want to tell the loader where to loaed `.from()` this way you can set an include path for that bundle
+this comes in handy when you want to tell the loader where to load `.from()` different bundles this way you can set an include path for that bundle

     deepdep
+      // this/path/some.js
+      // /other.js
+      // this/that-one.js
-      .include("some.js", "/other.js", "../that-one.js")
+      .include("some.js", "/other.js", "../that-one.js").from("this/path")
-      .include("yet.js", "another.js", "../script.js").from("this/path")
+      .include("yet.js", "/another.js", "../script.js")
       .loaded(function(){
         // .. all of them loaded and executed
       })